ryanhammer/nasa-photo-of-the-day/README.md

 ## Introduction

-In this project you will build out a application to show the NASA photo of the day.
+In this project you will build out an application to show the NASA photo of the day.

 - This is a really fun project, and one to show your family and friends when you've finished.
 - You will be starting from scratch and building the entire app